Investigation and Administrative Leave

 Responsible Official: President, Academy of Natural Sciences of Drexel University

 This policy identifies the procedures to be followed when a Professional Staff Member is the subject of an investigation of suspected or alleged misconduct and has been placed on Administrative Leave, with or without pay, in conjunction with such investigation.

 This policy applies to all eligible Professional Staff Members.

-Implementation of this policy is the responsibility of the Executive Director, Human Resources, in consultation with the Office of the General Counsel, Office of the Provost, Public Safety, Office of Equality and Diversity and Internal Audit department, as applicable.
+Implementation of this policy is the responsibility of the Executive Director, Human Resources, in consultation with the Office of the General Counsel, Office of the Provost, Public Safety, Office for Institutional Equity and Inclusive Culture and Internal Audit department, as applicable.

 The President of the Academy of Natural Sciences of Drexel University is the official responsible for the administration of this policy.

 A Professional Staff Member may be placed on Administrative Leave with or without pay in circumstances following an allegation of misconduct, which requires an investigation and review of the related facts.
 Compensation for Administrative Leave with pay will be equal to the Professional Staff Member’s base rate of pay.
 Administrative Leave will not continue beyond the length of the investigation.